kitsuiwebster/hackaprompt-2023/README.md

 }
 ```

 It is necessary to mention that levels 2, 5, and 6 exhibit instability.
-The solution for level 2 in particular, succeeds approximately 10% of the time, as you can notice is on my custom json displayed earlier.
+The solution for level 2 in particular, succeeds approximately 10% of the time, as you can notice is on my custom JSON displayed earlier.

+## Strategies

+Tout au long du challenge, j'ai utilisé divers stratégies pour obtenir ce que je voulais de GPT